-Just half a mile North of the city’s main convention campus sits another spot that is great for hosting meetings and events.
+Just half a mile north of the city’s main convention campus sits another spot that is great for hosting meetings and events.
 It’s ideal for those who want to be close to downtown and have downtown amenities, but without as much hustle and bustle as the city center.

-The North end of downtown Grand Rapids has everything conference goers could need: food, lodging, outdoor recreation, entertainment, and transportation.
+The north end of downtown Grand Rapids has everything conference goers could need: food, lodging, outdoor recreation, entertainment, and transportation.

-A new hotel
+A hotel with meeting space

-The Embassy Suites by Hilton adds 250 suites to the city’s hotel inventory and features flexible meeting spaces for up to 225 people.
+The Embassy Suites by Hilton adds 250 suites to the city’s hotel inventory and features flexible meeting spaces for up to 250 people.

 Fun fact: Each of the five meeting rooms is named after historic furniture companies that used to thrive in the Furniture City.